thegooddocsproject/templates/quickstarts/about-quickstarts.md

 > **Note:**
 > Some quickstarts may not require Installation instructions, in such scenarios, you can use this section to provide steps to tell the users
-> how to sign up, obtain user credentials to log in, and any other authorization/authentication related information.
+> how to sign up, obtain user credentials to log in, and any other authorization/authentication-related information.

 ## About the "Steps" section